 The days leading up to my first day at Le Cordon Bleu were very nerve-wracking.
 I think I spent two days on You-Tube watching videos and trying to perfect tying my cravat, the chef’s choice of neckwear which was part of our school uniform.
 I spent countless hours staring at the dimensions of cuts like brunoise fine and battonet and trying to commit them to memory.
 I am fairly certain I drove my wife crazy by handing her my textbook every night after dinner and having her quiz on me on things like the classical brigade and French cooking terms.

 When I was driving in on the first day of class I had a bit of a panic attack and was questioning my decision to return to school, thinking I was going to be the oldest guy in class.
-When I arrived I found that I was smack-dab in the middle of the age groups and that I was not the only career changer in my class.
-I am very outgoing and made friends fast with people from every walk of life and I feel that helped me greatly.
+When I arrived I found that I was smack-dab in the middle of the age groups and was not my only career changer in my class.
+I am very outgoing and made friends fast with people from every walk of life, which helped me greatly.

 I also owe a great debt of thanks to the Chef Instructor who taught my first class, Chef Dave Lentini, who has an amazing sense of humor.
 I felt like he had a great understanding of when we, as students, felt overwhelmed and would crack a well-timed joke that lightened the mood of the whole room before returning to his lecture or demonstration.